 Taylor Peak B

 Taylor Peak is a Class 2 hike in Rocky Mountain National Park that utilizes trail approaches for about half the hike.
 The route we provide is the easiest, least technical approach, but is fairly lengthy coming in at 13.2 miles RT.
 The trailhead is accessible to any passenger vehicle.
 During the main summer months, crowds in the park can be quite a deterrent and finding a place to camp impossible.
 Fortunately for Front Range residents, the trailhead parking can be reached easily and a parking spot located with a very early morning start.
+With the new permit system, you'll either need a daily permit or arrive before 5:00 AM.
+Check the park website in case this information changes.
+Lidar has increased the elevation 4 feet to 13,157 ft.

 Taylor Peak via Andrews Glacier Route